Roskilde Festival: 2005

 The 2005 edition featured artists such as Audioslave, Autechre, Snoop Dogg, Black Sabbath, D-A-D, Duran Duran, Foo Fighters, Green Day, Brian Wilson, Fantômas, Kent, Sonic Youth, Interpol and more than 160 other bands and DJs.
-This year was also a huge contrast to the previous year on the weather front.
+The year's weather was also a huge contrast to the previous year.
 Hot and sunny all week.

 2006

 With more than 79,000 paying visitors (as well as approximately 20,000 volunteer day workers), the 2006 festival was among the biggest in Europe for the year.
 With only one day of rain and the rest of the week being sunny, this festival also ranks as one with lucky weather conditions.
 Changes from the previous year included a new swimming lake – which proved to be very successful due to the warm and sunny weather – and a lounge stage called Bar'n.
 Some of the performing artists were Bob Dylan, Immortal Technique, Roger Waters, Guns N' Roses, Tool, The Strokes, Deftones, Morrissey, Franz Ferdinand, Kanye West, Placebo, Bullet for My Valentine, Arctic Monkeys, Sigur Rós and The Streets.
 Danish band Magtens Korridorer opened Orange Stage.